AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/deleting-dashboard.md

 zendesk_id: 360016731531
 ---

-If you want to keep your dashboard list from becoming too cluttered, you can delete a dashboard if it’s no longer required.
+If you want to keep your dashboard list from becoming too cluttered, you can delete a dashboard if it is no longer required.
 This can be accomplished in one of two ways:

 1. [Via the Account Settings page](../#account) - this method [requires Admin permissions](../../administrator/user-management/user-management.md)

-1. [Via the Dashboard Options menu](../#DO) - this method requires you to own the dashboard or have Edit permissions to it
+1. [Via the Dashboard Options menu](../#DO) - this method requires you to own the dashboard or have Edit permissions.

 ## Delete Dashboard via the Account Settings page {#account}